MicrosoftDocs/security/zero-trust/add-saas-apps.md

-## Applying access policies on apps
+## Add to the scope of your Zero Trust identity and device access policies
-Azure AD multifactor authentication (MFA) helps safeguard access to data and applications, providing another layer of security by using a second form of authentication.
-It provides additional security by requiring a second form of verification and delivers strong authentication.
-There are many methods that can be used for a second-factor authentication.
+After adding apps in Azure AD, you'll need to add them to the scope your identity and device access policies.

 Conditional access policies allow administrators to assign controls to specific applications, actions, or authentication context.
+Multifactor authentication (MFA) is part of these policies.

+MFA helps safeguard access to data and applications,  by providing additional security by requiring a second form of verification and delivers strong authentication.

-For more information, see [Manage application access and security](/azure/active-directory/manage-apps/tutorial-manage-access-security#create-a-conditional-access-policy).
+For more information, see [Common Zero Trust identity and device access policies](/security/office-365-security/identity-access-policies).

 ## Next step